Rolling shutter sensors

 The solution is to have the end of exposure determined by the direct read-out of information.
 The images are captured in a rolling fashion, in the sense that pixel information is transferred in sequence line by line.
 Hence the term "rolling shutter".

-If an object moves – as, for example, in applications in intelligent transport systems (ITS) – the image is not reproduced accurately.
+This also means that if an object moves – as, for example, in applications in intelligent transport systems (ITS) – the image is not reproduced accurately.

 3. Image transfer